magic-research/PLLaVA/README.md

 This section mainly introduce how to reproduce the evaluation or evaluate your own model.

 #### Set up Evaluation Data
-Make sure you set up the "DATAS" directory as, then you would be able to run the inference with fortune!
+Make sure you set up the "DATAS" directory as in [TODO](), then you would be able to run the inference with fortune!
+The evaluation data directory of DATAS would look like:
 ```
 DATAS/:
       TGIF_FrameQA.csv